8 min read

 She made a small, dissatisfied sound, adjusted her AR glasses as if that was the problem, and drifted into the flow of the crowd.
 Julian watched her go.

-He stood a moment longer at the base of the escalator, looking back up at the ghost data still hovering in midair above the steps: a faint shimmer where pixels papered over the maintenance work the station hadn't gotten to yet.
-He had always been able to see the lag between what the system promised and what the world delivered.
+He stood a moment longer at the base of the escalator, looking back up at the ghost data still hovering in midair above the steps.
+A faint shimmer remained where pixels papered over the maintenance work the station hadn't gotten to yet.
+He had always been able to see the space between what the system promised and what the world delivered.
 He had learned, young, that those two things were rarely the same.

 His AR glasses pulsed.
 A translucent banner bloomed in the upper corner of his right eye: